top of page

 Both integrated or separate development plans were to flood the middle Franklin.

 Protest action gained overwhelming widespread support resulting with the already UNESCO listed world heritage area satisfying a greater extent of criteria to a higher qualitative degree than anywhere else, being declared a national park.
-The remarkable people who instigated 'The NO DAMS Controversy' locally known simply as 'The Blockade' ushered in a new era of environmental awareness Australia wide and beyond.
+The remarkable people who instigated 'The NO DAMS Controversy' locally known as 'The Blockade' ushered in a new era of environmental awareness Australia wide and beyond.
 Acknowledgement and respect for these people is also imparted to guests at the sites where their various protest and blockade actions are understood to be the beginnings of positive attitudes regarding environment.

 Despite reporting to government agencies, the incremental development into TWWHA continues, leading to concerns within the conservation community.